 • Web – SailingAnarchy.com, YBW.com, Scuttlebutt.com, Sailingworld.com, the dailysail.com.

-• TV/Video – Event videographers Roddy Grimes Graeme and Iain McGlashan of Acquafilms release daily news reports throughout the event and upload to youtube.com and to all websites.
+• TV/Video – Event videographer Roddy Grimes Graeme of Acquafilms releases daily video reports throughout the event and uploads to youtube.com and to all websites.

 If you are interested in discussing the options available to your company from Antigua Sailing Week, please contact Alison Sly-Adams.

 Check out the report on 2015 media coverage for Antigua Sailing Week.

 Check out the press cuttings for Antigua Sailing Week 2015.